Ballsky26/Ballsky26/README.md

-- 👋 Hi, I’m Syaiful Iqbal and Im just Newbie :D
+- 👋 Hi, I’m There and Im just Newbie :D
 - 🌱 I’m currently learning .html, .css, .js, and .php
 - 💞️ I’m looking to collaborate on .codeIgniter and .Laravel
 - 😄 Pronouns: He/Him